 In order to provide for the increasing number of tourists, property owners in Çamlihemsin have rushed to construct hotels and motels often without adequate funds.
 Some of the buildings remain unfinished; and the owners add extra flats every year when they have enough money for construction.
 These buildings ignore the long-established cultural legacy of residential architecture, and supplanted it with western architectural styles.
-As a result, modern development and tourism have begun to erode vernacular architectural patterns (Fig. Canseq)ently, the Firtina River valley has lost its unique character and this trend is accelerating despite the visually dominant setting and the distinct images that most people have of local building styles.
-The potential for a unique regional characteristic is undermined by the force and momentum of modern/global styles, and by insufficient appreciation for the qualities of the region's local character.
+As a result, modern development and tourism have begun to erode vernacular architectural patterns (Fig. 5 and 6.).